kristerhedfors/bombervibe/README.md

 - **Defensive**: "Avoid danger.
 Clear blocks slowly.
 Always keep escape routes open.
 Only engage when safe."
 - **Territorial**: "Control the center.
 Drop bombs and walk through them to safety.
 Dominate key areas."
 - **Opportunistic**: "Wait for enemies to fight.
 Strike when they're vulnerable.
 Use your escape mobility wisely."

-**Pro Tip**: Since you can walk through bombs and soft blocks, drop a bomb then immediately move away to safety!

-Edit prompts in the corner text boxes and they'll save automatically to localStorage.

 ### System Prompt Editor